-With respect to SEC Rule 17a-25, such coordination will include, among other things, consideration of EBS data elements and asset classes that would need to be included in the Plan, as well as the timing of when all Industry Members will be subject to the Plan.
-234 could be eliminated via the CAT.
+With respect to SEC Rule 17a-25, such coordination will include, among other things, consideration of EBS data elements and asset classes that would need to be included in the Plan, as well as the timing of when all Industry Members will be subject to the Plan.234

+Based on preliminary industry analyses, broker-dealer large trader reporting requirements under SEC Rule 13h-1 could be eliminated via the CAT.
 The same appears true with respect to broker-dealer large trader recordkeeping.
-Large trader reporting responsibilities on Form 13H and self-identification would not appear to be covered by the CAT.235
+Large trader reporting responsibilities on Form 13H and self-identification would not appear to be covered by the CAT.
+235